JoSmith18/Modified-Free-For-All-Gladiator-Game/README.md

 ## What I Learned
 This was my first time implementing classes into an application.

-I learned the use of termcolor.
+The only thing different I used with classes was inheritance which allowed me to use methods from a base class.
+To make the program flashy I learned termcolor.